Stepping on the Scale: How IBD Has Impacted My Weight and Body Image

 It's a really hard thing to change the subconscious feelings in your brain and to accept that weight loss and weight gain can simply be due to food choices or exercise, or even just changes to metabolism – rather than a sign my body is well or unwell.

-Having IBD has really impacted how I see my body.
+Having Crohn's has really impacted how I see my body.
 And whilst I hope this changes soon, I know it won't be easy.